arcpool/nlp-legal-data-automation/README.md

 # nlp-legal-data-automation
-allowing users to automate cumbersome legal processes by reading and understanding legal documents and extracting relevant information from them.
+Allowing users to automate cumbersome legal processes by reading and understanding legal documents and extracting relevant information from them using NLP techniques.

 ## Process: